 If you’re dealing with a clog too stubborn for a plunger but you’re not ready to throw in the towel yet, a snake may be your best bet.
 A plumber’s snake, drain snake or drain auger, is a tool that reaches down into pipes to remove clogs.
 Snakes make up the middle ground between household plungers and the really big guns like rooters.

-Snakes are much more powerful drain-clearers than plungers, but they’re also slightly riskier to use.
-If you use your plumber’s snake improperly, then you might tear up your pipes or even create leaks.
-To avoid doing that, it’s important to know how your snake works and how to use it correctly.
+Snakes are more powerful DIY drain-clearers than plungers but also more difficult to use.
+If you use your plumber’s snake improperly, you risk tearing up your pipes or creating leaks.
+To avoid doing that, learn how your snake works and how to use it correctly.
 Here’s everything you should know about using a plumber’s snake.

-A plumber’s snake is a long, flexible metal cable with a small auger or uncoiled spring on one end and a handle on the other.
-The auger on the snake looks like a drill bit or a corkscrew.
+An auger is simply a tool designed for boring into something.
+A drill is a type of auger.
+A plumbing auger or plumbing snake is a long, flexible metal cable with a small, uncoiled spring on one end and a handle on the other.
+The auger head on the snake looks like a corkscrew.
 Home plumber’s snakes are usually around 50 feet long.
 The cable coils up when you’re not using it.
-Most home plumber’s snakes are hand-operated, and probably have a rotatable handle or even a crank.
+Most home plumber’s snakes are hand-operated and have a rotatable handle or crank to release and retrieve the cable.

 Plumber’s snakes work by entering the drain directly to physically contact and then clear away the obstruction causing the clog.
-You manually insert the auger end of the snake into the drain and then begin uncoiling by rotating the handle.
-As the snake uncoils, the auger moves further through the drain pipe, until it breaks through the obstruction.
+You manually insert the auger head into the drain and then begin uncoiling it by rotating the handle.
+As the snake uncoils, it moves further through the drainpipe, until the head breaks through the obstruction.

 How do you use a plumber’s snake?